ylyu-fly/labwebsite/content/sections/section5.md

 **Spring, 2024**

 Apr 29 - Advaitha presented her poster "Stochastic Effects on Dietary Restriction-Mediated Lifespan Outcomes in *Drosophila melanogaster*" at the Molecular Biology and Biochemistry Undergraduate Ceremony.
-She is planning to graduate this coming January
+She is planning to graduate this coming January.
+Congradulations, Advaitha!

 **Fall, 2023**